ChrstphrHll/npc_gen/students/Ivistra Stockton.md

 ---
 ### Description
 - 5th year Tiefling Wizard in Jettenia
-- wavy grey hair that's put back in a long pony tail, Green eyes, and Pale Yellow skin
+- short wavy platinum hair that's braided, Green eyes, and Pale Yellow skin
 - Is Mellow and Single-minded, and has Exceptionalism as their ideal

 ### Organizations